kevintruong/til/Scheduling,-Part-2:-Scheduling-Processes:-Algorithms.md

 **Disadvantages**
 * Need to know the runtime again

+**Note:** This algorithm compares the total runtime _not_ the remaining runtime for historical reasons.
+If you want to take the remaining time into account you will use Preemptive Shortest Remaining Time First (PSRTF).

 # First Come First Served (FCFS)

 ![](http://i.imgur.com/lcMpUZz.png)

+* P2 at 0ms
+* P1 at 1000ms
+* P5 at 3000ms
+* P4 at 4000ms
+* P3 at 5000ms

 Processes are scheduled in the order of arrival.
 One advantage of FCFS is that scheduling algorithm is simple: the ready queue is a just a FIFO (first in first out) queue.
 FCFS suffers from the Convoy effect.